The Singapore legal system is based on the English common law system.

 Requirements imposed will depend on the building works concerned and the building/area in which such works are to be carried out.
 The works should also fulfil the prime objective of safety, amenity and matters of public policy in general, as guided by the BC Act, its regulations and various codes.
 The BC Act also requires the licensing of builders, particularly those performing specialist works.

-The URA regulates the uses in developments, through the Planning Act and subsidiary legislation.
+The URA regulates the use of developments, through the Planning Act and subsidiary legislation.
 There are allocated permissible uses for each property type.
 The BCA is the principal agency that regulates developments in Singapore, through approvals of building plans.

 The development of a parcel of real estate will have to comply with various legislation and regulations on different aspects, such as development planning and control, building and structural safety, fire safety, environmental control, utilities (water, electricity and gas supply) and workplace safety and health.